Differences between home equity loan and home equity line of credit

 - After you loan closes, the entire amount of your loan will be deposited in the account(s) you select.

-- Most lenders will consider lending home equity loan amounts that are equal to 85% of the borrower’s home equity, though Discover Home Equity Loans lends up to 95% in certain circumstances.
+- Most lenders will consider lending home equity loan amounts that are equal to 85% of the borrower’s home equity, though Discover Home Loans lends less than 90% in certain circumstances.

 - The interest rate for a home equity loan is typically a fixed rate which gives borrowers the assurance of fixed monthly payment.